 - a.
-A copy of this procedure and the relevant part of the Child Protection Procedures or those of the relevant area; - b.
+A copy of this procedure and the relevant part of the Knowsley Child Protection Procedures (Chapter 5.1) or those of the relevant area: - b.
 Advice about consulting a solicitor; - c.
 Advice about insurance arrangements for legal expenses.

-Where the prospective adopters are in receipt of financial support, they should be informed of any implications for the payment of such support, where placements have been suspended.
+Where the foster carers or prospective adopters are in receipt of financial support, they should be informed of any implications for the payment of such support, where placements have been suspended.